 The stereotypical street criminal may be thought of as an inherently “bad” individual who commits criminal acts purposefully to harm another person.
 One of the elements of most street crimes is that the criminal had the necessary “intent” to harm another person.

-Additionally, the news media covers street crime frequently and highlights it often.
+Additionally, the news media frequently cover and highlight street crime.
 Blue-collar crime is generally easier to understand and form an opinion about.
 The public usually has a disproportionate view of how prevalent street crime is compared to white-collar crime.

 Perceptions of White-Collar Criminals

-White-collar criminals are often motivated by money and do not want to hurt others.
+White-collar criminals are often motivated by financial gain and do not typically seek to harm others.
 The public may even applaud a white-collar criminal who “sticks it to the man” and defrauds a large company.
-Public perception of white-collar crime is not as negative as street crimes.
+The public’s perception of white-collar crime is not as negative as that of street crime.

 In some cases, white-collar criminals are more affluent and have connections in the professional world.
-Their behavior may be swept under the rug or ignored in some circles.
+Their behavior may be overlooked or ignored in some circles.
 Although a federal indictment will bring their criminal activity to light, the public may not understand precisely what happened or who has been harmed.

 Although street crime and white-collar crime are different, they are prosecuted and punished similarly.
-Both types of crime begin with an investigation by law enforcement and charges brought against an individual.
-You have a right to effective legal assistance no matter what crime you have been charged with.
+Both types of crime typically begin with an investigation by law enforcement and result in charges being brought against an individual.
+You have a right to practical legal assistance no matter what crime you have been charged with.

-Street crime is typically prosecuted in state court, and penalties include time in prison and fines— white-collar crime is more often seen in federal courts.
+Street crime is typically prosecuted in state courts, and penalties include imprisonment and fines.
+White—collar crime is more often seen in federal courts.
 Penalties may also include prison time, but fines are usually much higher for white-collar crimes.
 For example, a conviction for insider trading can result in a fine of up to $5 million.

 Instead of prison, white-collar crimes may result in home detention, community confinement, and supervised release.
 Since these crimes are not violent, defendants may have more options for punishment.